 Comprehensive molecular characterisation of MON87705 indicated that a functional twogene suppression cassette and intact cp4 epsps gene co-integrated into the soybean genome at a single insertion site.
-The complete FAD2-1A/FATB1-A suppression cassette, under the control of a seed specific promoter, expresses an RNA that contains an inverted repeat of the soybean fad2-1a and fatb1-a gene segments.
+The complete FAD2-1A/FATB1-A suppression cassette, under the control of a seed specific promoter, encodes an RNA transcript corresponding to short complementary segments of the soybean fad2-1a and fatb1-a genes.
 The RNA transcript forms a double-stranded RNA structure (hairpin) that suppresses endogenous FATB and FAD2 RNA levels via RNA interference (RNAi) mechanisms, subsequently leading to the desired fatty acid phenotype.
-Expression of the cp4 epsps gene in chloroplasts confers tolerance to glyphosate containing herbicides.